ajitjohnson/ajitjohnson.github.io/_posts/2020-07-15-python-for-beginners-first-program.markdown

 header-img: "/assets/images/learn python R data science.png"
 ---

-Hey guys, welcome back to another tutorial on **data-analysis and programming with Python and R**.
+Hey guys, welcome back to another tutorial on **data-analysis and programming with Python**.
 I hope you are already setup with *Jupyter Notebook* to run your first python program.
-If not, you can checkout my [previous article](https://ajitjohnson.com/setup-jupyter-notebook-python-R/) on how to set up a *jupyter notebook* for Python.
+If not, checkout my [previous article](https://ajitjohnson.com/setup-jupyter-notebook-python-R/) on how to set up a *jupyter notebook* for Python.

 > **Download the Jupyter Notebook for this <a href="/assets/data/2020-07-15-python-for-beginners-first-program/2020-07-15-python-for-beginners-first-program.ipynb" download>tutorial here</a>**